ryanthtra/441-2013/GIT_WALK.md

 Use the _git cat-file_ command with the _-p option_ to inspect the contents of the object stored under a given hash.

     git cat-file -p ce013625030ba8dba906f756967f9e9ca394464a

+Git objects contain a header followed by a zlib compressed version of the data.
+The header contains a type indicator and byte length of the uncompressed data.

+## Tree Objects

 Git stores folders as tree objects.
 For the purpose of illustration, create file _bye.txt_ with contents _bye_.